wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     Each license has its own options.

-    License defaults to "Azure AD Free" to begin.
+    The license defaults to "Azure AD Free" to begin.

     P1 provides Conditional Access.